project-ai101/llm-infra/README.md

 ##### Meta Llama
 The latest llama models,

-- <ins> Llama 3.1 </ins> 8B and 405B foundation models
+- <ins> Llama 3.1 </ins> - 8B and 405B foundation models
-- <ins> Llama 3.2 </ins> 1B and 3B light-weight models for edge devices
+- <ins> Llama 3.2 </ins> - 1B and 3B light-weight models for edge devices
-- <ins> Llama 3.2 </ins> 11B and 90B modelmodel models.
+- <ins> Llama 3.2 </ins> - 11B and 90B modelmodel models.
-- <ins> Llama 3.3 </ins> 70B high performance and high quality foundation models
+- <ins> Llama 3.3 </ins> - 70B high performance and high quality foundation models

 Follow the official [Llama web site](https://www.llama.com) to download above latest models.

-<ins>Llama 2</ins>: To download Llama 2, one may send out the request to access the next version llama to meta via this [meta llama download link](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
-Then, an email from meta will have detail on how to get the final download links.
-In the request, it comes three sets of models to be chosen.
-One is the base model set.
-They are Llama 2 & Llama 2 Chat.
-- Llama 2 7B, 13B and 70B and Llama 2 Chat 7B, 13B and 70B models.

 <ins>Code Llama</ins>: The second set are Code Llama which have 12 models.
 The introduction can be found in this [link](https://ai.meta.com/blog/code-llama-large-language-model-coding/).
 The 12 models are
 - Code Llama 7B, 13B, 34B and 70B